MattSchmiermund/mattschmiermund.github.io/_posts/2015-6-24-XC2015-Part-4-Sleeping-Bear-Dunes.md

 Walking uphill on sand, much like pimping, ain\'t easy.

 General thoughts:
-   -We used an atlas to find our way up there.
+-  We used an atlas to find our way up there.
 It was such a strange and novel experience we decided we are running no-nav for the whole trip.  #RoadTripHipsters
-   -I'm not a big fan of shoes and I will be avoiding them for as much of this trip as possible.
+-  I'm not a big fan of shoes and I will be avoiding them for as much of this trip as possible.
 Pointy rocks and all.  #GetAJobYouFilthyBaldHeadedHippy